Police Interrogates Former ‘X Factor’ Star Danny Tetley For Allegedly Asking A Minor To Send Him Sexual Images

 According to an article by The Sun, when the police learned about the allegation and started tracking him down, the singer voluntarily handed himself over to the police so that an investigation could start.
 He, however, denied all allegations and claimed that he has been “set up.”

-Per the outlet, the 37-year-old singer has been taken into custody thrice this summer, however, he was bailed out as police carried out the investigation.
+Per the outlet, the 37-year-old singer has been taken into custody thrice this summer.
+However, he was bailed out as police carried out the investigation.
 The singer confirmed that his phone had been confiscated by the police as part of the investigation.

 “This kind of thing [setting him up] has gone on for ages because people don’t like to see me do well.
 I’ve never handled the fame very well.
 I haven’t worked this hard just for me to be slaughtered,” Tetley told The Sun.